-The City spent a collective \$463,766.21 in the Northeast Target Area in PY 2021, representing approximately half of its total CDBG spending in PY 2020.
-This sum includes expenditures on the Tilden Street - Starbuck Avenue Sidewalk Project 2020, Grant Street Sidewalk Replacement Project and Seward Street Reconstruction - Design, as well as six locations across the Owner-Occupied Rehab and First-time Homebuyer programs.
+The City spent a collective \$112,340.38 in the Northeast Target Area in PY 2022, representing just over a quarter of its total CDBG spending in that Program Year.
+This sum includes expenditures on the Burlington Street Reconstruction - Design project, two tree planting projects as well as five locations across the Rental Rehab, Owner-Occupied Rehab and First-time Homebuyer programs.
 There were more rehab locations in the Northeast Target Area than any other Target Area.